What is tea

-The most significant difference between the 5 types of tea lies in the levels of oxidation/fermentation that the tea leaves go through and the processing.
-With white tea being the least processed, while pu-erh tea is the most processed as well as most oxidized.
+The most significant difference between the 5 types lies in the levels of oxidation/fermentation that the tea leaves go through and the processing.
+With white tea being the least processed, while pu-erh is the most processed as well as most oxidized.

-Let's take a look at a highly oxidized tea like black tea.
-After it is left to wither for hours it is then rolled for the tea leaves to crack, allowing for oxygen to react with their enzymes.
-This is how the oxidization process begins, gradually darkening the tea leaf.
+Let's take a look at a highly oxidized type like black tea.
+After farmers leave the leaves to wither for hours, they then roll them so they can crack, allowing for oxygen to react with their enzymes.
+This is how the oxidization process begins, gradually darkening the leaf.

-A green tea, on the other hand, is immediately pan-fried or steamed after harvest to stop the oxidation process and preserve as much of their natural color and taste as possible.
-This is why green tea is usually a bright and vivid green color.
+Green tea, on the other hand, is immediately pan-fried or steamed after harvest to stop the oxidation process and preserve as much of the natural color and taste as possible.
+This is why it is usually a bright and vivid green color.

-The taste of tea differs depending on the tea type, and even within one tea type there can be so much variety.
+The taste differs depending on the type, and even within one type, there can be so much variety.

-Here are some general tasting notes based on the 5 tea types:
+Here are some general tasting notes based on the 5 types:

 - Ripe Pu-erh: earthy, woody, sweet, mellow.

 - Raw Pu-erh: earthy, vegetal, pungent, astringent, sweet.